Looking to get your house in order without blowing your budget?

 Find the right tradesperson

 Having the right person for the job will make all the difference.

 When choosing a tradesman, don’t just look at price (however tempting), also consider their experience and reputation.

 We can help you find a local tradesman to carry the project out for you.

 Even smaller projects, such as decorating, can go wildly over-budget if you’re not careful.
+For example, the cost of house extensions can vary widely depending on the type of property and its age.
 Therefore, always set a budget and try sticking to it.

 Monitor the project closely to ensure you’re not overspending.